petersid2022/master-thesis/notes.md

 2. Unbiasedness maintains theoretical fidelity but often reduces efficiency (especially when the draft diverges from the target)
 3. Allowing controlled bias (where the final distribution deviates slightly from the large model) can improve performance
 4. If a draft token is correct but does not match the large model's distribution exactly, strict rejection is counterproductive.
-5. Reward-guided acceptance:
+5. Reward-guided acceptance: keep partial solutions, fewer target calls, sometimes beats the large model on the task.
-    * retains valuable partial solutions,
-    * reduces unnecessary queries,
-    * can even surpass the large model's performance

 ### Reward-Guided Speculative Decoding (RSD)
-- Balances efficiency and accuracy by integrating computationally lightweight "draft" evaluations with reward-driven refinements from a more capable "target" model
-- Adaptively select high-value draft outputs rather than discarding mismatched tokens outright
+- Cheap draft evals + reward from the target
+- Keep high-value drafts instead of dumping them on mismatch

 ## Speculative Speculative Decoding (SSD)
 > [!TIP]